create a widget my $widget = Prima::Widget-> new( size => [ 200, 200], color => cl::Green, visible => 0, onPaint => sub { my ($self,$canvas) = @_; $canvas-> clear; $canvas-> text_out( "Hello world!", 10, 10); }, ); # manipulate the widget $widget-> origin( 10, 10); $widget-> show;

 See also: client_to_screen

 Scrolls the graphic context area by DELTA_X and DELTA_Y pixels.
-OPTIONS is hash, that contains optional parameters to the scrolling procedure:
+The OPTIONS is a hash that may contain the following optional parameters:

-The clipping area is confined by X1, Y1, X2, Y2 rectangular area.
+The clipping area is confined by the X1, Y1, X2, Y2 rectangle.
 If not specified, the clipping area covers the whole widget.
-Only the bits, covered by clipRect are affected.
-Bits scrolled from the outside of the rectangle to the inside are painted; bits scrolled from the inside of the rectangle to the outside are not painted.
+Only the bits covered by the clipRect are affected.
+The bits scrolled from the outside of the rectangle to the inside are invalidated; the bits scrolled from the inside of the rectangle to the outside are not invalidated.

-The scrolling area is confined by X1, Y1, X2, Y2 rectangular area.
+The scrolling area is confined by the X1, Y1, X2, Y2 rectangle.
 If not specified, the scrolling area covers the whole widget.

-If 1, the scrolling performs with the eventual children widgets change their positions to DELTA_X and DELTA_Y as well.
+If 1, the scrolling affects the eventual children widgets so that they also change their positions to DELTA_X and DELTA_Y.

 Returns one of the following constants: